 Ding Ding Privacy Policy

 Ding Ding is a Hong Kong tram arrival and stop information app.
-This page explains what data the app may access, how that data is used, and which third-party services are involved.
+This Privacy Policy explains how the app may access and use data.

 Information the app uses